quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Speeding Up Handshake Completion

-When a server receives an Initial packet containing duplicate CRYPTO data, it can assume the client did not receive all of the server's Initially encrypted CRYPTO data, or the client's estimated RTT is too small.
+When a server receives an Initial packet containing duplicate CRYPTO data, it can assume the client did not receive all of the server's CRYPTO data sent in Initial packets, or the client's estimated RTT is too small.
 When a client receives Handshake or 1-RTT packets prior to obtaining Handshake keys, it may assume some or all of the server's Initial packets were lost.